LSU-UE4/UE5-Level-Design/setting-up/README.md

 ##### `Step 8.`\|`UE5LD`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Now if we double click on the file and look at it in a text editor it indicates which files get submitted to source control and which don't.
+Now if we double click on the `.p4ignore` file and look at it in a text editor it indicates which files get submitted to source control and which don't.
 In our game folder we have our **Config** and **Content** folder which contains all of the unique portions of the game.
 Most of the other folders like **Binaries/**, **Saved** and **Intermediate** are compiled to each person's computer for the game.
 So these can be deleted then recreated when the game is run.
 These do not need to be added to source control as it is uneeded tracking of dynamically generated content.

+This allows each team member to have there own custom setup for how they want to use the editor without affecting the rest of the team (like the layout of the panels in Unreal).
 We also ignore files extensions such as `*-Debut.* as these are appended to file names that are used for debugging, and again created dynamically by the engine.
 We have told it **NOT** to ignore anything in the **Plugins** folder.
 The `!` exclamation mark is used to say that **EVERYTHING** in this folder regardless of the rules above need to be included.
 This is done so that you can add plugins that are not included with the engine and share it.

 ![contents of .p4ignore file](images/p4ignoretext.png)